amsshoyon/dashboard-react/README.md

-# SNDK7 StatusPage Frontend
+# Application Frontend

 ## Description

-This repo contains the latest SNDK7 StatusPage UI based on React.
+This repo contains the latest UI based on React.